SAP-samples/teched2025-DT160/exercises/ex1/README.md

 ## Exercise 1.1 Access the Build Lobby and create a new environment

-After completing these steps you will have created...
+After completing these steps you will have created an environment to isolate the skill development process for your specific user.

-1. Click here.
+1. Click on the 'Control Tower'.
 <br>![](/exercises/ex1/images/01_01_0010.png)

 2. Insert this line of code.